RobertsLode/RobertsLode/README.md

 ### Hi there 👋
+I am an aspiring professional Front-End software developer who is ready to learn new and better solutions for required tasks ahead.
+I've acquired many skills throughout my learning journey in: HTML, SCSS, TypeScript, React and Redux, Vue, and Vuex, and API requests.
+Currently, i am learning Pinia and Angular.

+Heres my Linked in profile --> https://www.linkedin.com/in/roberts-lode/

 <!--
 **RobertsLode/RobertsLode** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.